sofia-viazovska/UkraineMap/README.md

 - **EO Density**: Heatmap showing the concentration of incidents
 - **Frontline**: Current frontline position
 - **Frontline Timeline**: Historical frontline positions that can be animated
+- **Land Use Changes**: Polygons showing changes in land use due to the war

 ### Viewing Incident Details